Plan your safari

 Overview

-The Maasai Mara is the Serengeti’s northern reach and, acre for acre, the richest big-cat country on the continent.
+The Maasai Mara is the Serengeti’s northern reach and, acre for acre, some of the richest big-cat country on the continent.
 From July to October the migration masses here and the Mara River crossings draw the world — but the Mara is magnificent in any month.

 The real secret is the private conservancies bordering the reserve — Maasai-owned land where vehicle numbers are capped and off-road driving, night drives and walking are allowed.
 We place most guests there: the wildlife is the same, the experience is transformed.